Deism: The origins of religion

-A central premise of Deism was that the religions of their day were corruptions of an original religion that was pure, natural, simple, and rational.
+A central premise of Deism was that the organized religions of their day were corruptions of an original religion that was pure, natural, simple, and rational.
 Humanity lost this original religion when it was subsequently corrupted by priests who manipulated it for personal gain and for the class interests of the priesthood, and encrusted it with superstitions and "mysteries"—irrational theological doctrines.
 Deists referred to this manipulation of religious doctrine as "priestcraft", a derogatory term.
-For deists, this corruption of natural religion was designed to keep laypeople baffled by "mysteries" and dependent on the priesthood for information about the requirements for salvation.
+For Deists, this corruption of natural religion was designed to keep laypeople baffled by "mysteries" and dependent on the priesthood for information about the requirements for salvation.
 This gave the priesthood a great deal of power, which the Deists believed the priesthood worked to maintain and increase.
 Deists saw it as their mission to strip away "priestcraft" and "mysteries".
-Tindal, perhaps the most prominent deist writer, claimed that this was the proper, original role of the Christian Church.
+Matthew Tindal, perhaps the most prominent Deist writer in early modern Europe, claimed that this was the proper, original role of the Christian Church.

 One implication of this premise was that current-day primitive societies, or societies that existed in the distant past, should have religious beliefs less infused with superstitions and closer to those of natural theology.
-This position became less and less plausible as thinkers such as David Hume began studying the natural history of religion and suggested that the origins of religion was not in reason but in emotions, such as the fear of the unknown.
+This position became less and less plausible as Enlightenment philosophers such as David Hume began studying the natural history of religion and suggested that the origin of religion was not in reason but in emotions, such as the fear of the unknown.